An Optimal Switching Approach for Bird Migration: Introduction

-Therefore, we will address these two scenarios in Subection 5.2: \begin{itemize} \item Will only knowing the information about the averaged condition at the terminal site decrease the expected payoff significantly if we compare with the same situation but with perfect information? \item How will the migratory payoff be impacted if the optimal arrival date deviates significantly from past experience, due to the global climate change \cite{robertson2024decoupling}? \end{itemize}
+As such, we will additionally address these two questions in Subection 5.2: \begin{itemize} \item Will only knowing the information about the averaged condition at the terminal site decrease the expected payoff significantly if we compare with the same situation but with perfect information? \item How will the migratory payoff be impacted if the optimal arrival date (or peak green-timing) deviates significantly from past experience, due to the global climate change \cite{robertson2024decoupling}? \end{itemize}